 The alpacas didn’t approach us as readily as when in New Zealand, most likely due to unfamiliarity of a constant flow of visitors.
 We easily recall how shy and hesitant the NZ alpacas were when we first arrived.

 When all is said and done, we’re happy with our decisions for future travels and don’t ever feel we’re sacrificing quality of life.
-Even quiet days like today (Sunday) we find ourselves embracing every moment as a special gift.
+On the contrary, even on quiet days like today (Sunday), we find ourselves embracing every moment as a special gift.

 May your day quiet day be special as well.